-- w If a meeting is or becomes inquorate no business shall be transacted - and the meeting shall be closed.
-The business on the agenda for the meeting - shall be adjourned to another meeting. - x A meeting shall not exceed a period of 2.5 hours.
+• w If a meeting is or becomes inquorate no business shall be transacted

+- and the meeting shall be closed.
+The business on the agenda for the meeting shall be adjourned to another meeting - shall be adjourned to another meeting. - x A meeting shall not exceed a period of 2.5 hours.